Why — and how to — adopt a plant-based diet

 Each day, more people are embracing a vegan, or plant-based, diet.

 According to a report compiled by GlobalData called Top Trends in Prepared Foods 2017, 6 percent of Americans currently identify themselves as vegan.
 That's a jump from just one percent in 2014.
+And according to a 2019 article in The Economist, 25 percent of 25-to-34-year-old Americans say they are vegans or vegetarians.

 For some, shunning dairy, meat and other animal products may seem like an extreme sacrifice.
 For others, the personal and societal benefits associated with a vegan diet make the choice a no-brainer; for instance, many people care deeply about the welfare of animals.
 The potential health benefits alone inspire many to switch.